 Sound output is limited to twin RCA unbalanced, and there is a Kensington lock at the back-right.
 There is a little plastic trimming, which isn’t screwed at the sides and poked out just a little on the review unit, although it’s not a big issue.

-Accordingly, I switched Traktor Pro 2 into two-deck mode (of course, Traktor LE, the supplied software, is only two deck) and accepted that this is one of the limitations of the controller.
+Accordingly, I switched Traktor Pro 2 into the two-deck mode (of course, Traktor LE, the supplied software, is only two-deck) and accepted that this is one of the limitations of the controller.
 With probably 90% of DJs still perfectly happy to DJ with two decks, it’s no great shakes to miss the bells and whistles of higher priced set-ups in this respect.

 Loading a track involves scrolling through the current folder with the big “trax” knob; pressing this knob down toggles the view between normal and full library mode, which is quite a nice feature.
 Two buttons (one for each deck) allow you to load your track.
 Holding down shift lets you select from your folder tree.

 Once the song is loaded, you’re going to want to use a jogwheel to find a cue point.
 Here’s an overview of how the jogs work: